jbowwww/mobiquity-package-challenge/README.md

 The input file has one case (package to build) per-line.
 The returned output string will simiarly contain one line for each package.

 For each package, up to 15 items may (or may not) be included.
 This is easily and simply represented in TS as a boolean array of length 15.
 Each boolean value indicates if the item *is* (1) or *is not* (0) included in a package.
+The number of possible combinations (item selections) for a package, is 2^^15 = 32768.
+Not all of these would need to be tested as some could be skipped due to failing a set of constraints, e.g. if only x items could fit in a package, e
+But essentially, we should compute, for each possible combination of item(s) for a given package, the value and the weight of package items for that particular combination.
+The combination that optimises (e.g. minimises, maximises) somehow the $value and/or weight of items, can be found.
+This is what will output to our file